alex-harvey-z3q/ansible-nexus/README.md

 ## Acknowledgements

-This module was forked from jhenrichsen.nexus which was derived from a playbook by Alexander Ramos Jardim.
+This module was forked from `jhinrichsen.nexus` which the author acknowledges as derived from a playbook by Alexander Ramos Jardim.

 ## Contributing